Deanfost/scrambler/README.md

 - About -> Ebuata
 - Hello -> Hillu
 - He, -> Hi,

+### Drawbacks
+This algorithm assumes that you are giving it nothing but normal English words (except for acronyms/capitalized words).
+As a result, any strings with seemly randomly placed capital letters would return something slightly unexpected.

+Ex:
+- END -> INID
+- wOw -> wUwu

 ### Functions
 To use the algorithm, call the function (scramble-main String).